June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 actually only 6, since Alaska isn't contiguous and those darn Canadians won't our babies in their country in order to see the rest of our country, life is so

 unfair!
 Tomorrow we are planning on visiting Maine and seeing the sites here in New Hampshire, so that will mark off yet another state.
-When we leave here we
+When we leave here

-much in the middle of the country, but alas we have somehow missed it.
-We are staying here with Kathy and Gary at their home which sits on a very pretty
+missed it.
+We are staying here with Kathy and Gary at their home which sits on a very pretty piece of land with some very pretty views.
+The second picture

-piece of land with some very pretty views.
-The second picture shows the view they see each morning from their kitchen window and den.
+shows the view they see each morning from their kitchen window and den.

 June 14th - A drive to Hampton Beach via Maine -

-It might have been a little out of the way, but yes we headed to the beaches of New Hampshire today through the state of Maine to take our countdown to only
+It might have been a little out of the way, but yes we headed to the beaches of New Hampshire today through the state of Maine to take our countdown to only 5.

-I personally love to look at the different motorcycles that go by, as does Frank so it's fun to be here this time of year.
-They have a humongous Navy shipyard
+love to look at the different motorcycles that go by, as does Frank so it's fun to be here this time of year.
+They have a humongous Navy shipyard here as well.
+It

-here as well.
-It would have been very impressive to see.
+would have been very impressive to see.
 Unfortunately it is not open to the public, no matter how much you try and bribe the guard at the gate.
+Darn!
+Maybe we

-there are locals involved to show you things we would never think to see on our own.
+involved to show you things we would never think to see on our own.
 Thanks guys, for being such awesome hosts!

 Beautiful, yet chilly, Hampton Beach